Eric Harris and Dylan Klebold: Music

-Harris and Klebold were both avid fans of KMFDM, an industrial band led by German multi-instrumentalist Sascha Konietzko.
-It was revealed that lyrics to KMFDM songs ("Son of a Gun", "Stray Bullet" and "Waste") were posted on Harris's website, and that the date of the massacre, April 20, coincided with both the release date of the album Adios and the birthday of Adolf Hitler.
+Two German industrial bands, KMFDM and Rammstein, received heavy scrutiny for perceived themes of aggression and fascism following the attacks, as both Harris and Klebold were fans.
+It was revealed that Harris had a large Rammstein sticker on the back of his car and regularly wore the band's merchandise, while also uploading lyrics of KMFDM songs ("Son of a Gun", "Stray Bullet" and "Waste") to his website.
+Additionally, the date of the massacre, April 20, 1999, coincided with the release date of the KMFDM album Adios.
 Harris noted the coincidence of the album's title and April release date in his journal.
-In response, KMFDM's Konietzko issued a statement that KMFDM was "against war, oppression, fascism and violence against others" and that "none of us condone any Nazi beliefs whatsoever".
+In response, frontman Sascha Konietzko issued a statement rebuking the attacks and affirming that KMFDM was "against war, oppression, fascism and violence against others" and "none of us condone any Nazi beliefs whatsoever".